 But if you think that’s a lot of money, it’s nothing compared to how much is bet on the Super Bowl.

-You also have to keep in mind that the $5 million asking price is just to get the 30-second slot time.
-It doesn’t factor in the cost of producing the commercial, which for most companies is another $1.0 million.
+You also have to keep in mind that the asking price is just to get the 30-second slot time.
+It doesn’t factor in the cost of producing the commercial, which for most companies is at least another $1 million.

 Here’s a detailed look at how prices have inflated over the years.